Agile Development

 Kanban

 Japanese for “Board,” Kanban is a lightweight method for tracking work on a project.
-While it was originally done using a board marked into four columns and Post-It notes, it integrates well with GitHub.
+While it was originally done using a board marked into columns and Post-It notes, it integrates well with GitHub.
 Kanban is typically best for small to medium size projects.

 MoSCoW